YZ-Cai/ESTI/ReadMe.md

 In query file, each line represents a random generated query.

-Each line contains 4 numbers: the first is source vertex, the second is target vertex, the third one is their shortest distance (ground truth for judge the result, -1 for unreachable pair), and the last one is the hop number for query (generated randomly follows the distance distribution of reachable pairs).
+Each line contains 4 numbers: the first is source vertex, the second is target vertex, the third one is their shortest distance (for judging the result, -1 for unreachable pair), and the last one is the hop number for query (generated randomly follows the distance distribution of reachable pairs).

 <br/>